Network & VPN

 Self-host optionVia HeadscaleVia ZeroTier-oneBuilt-inn/a

-ZeroTier is the closest alternative: similar mesh concept, control server can be self-hosted.
-Netbird is newer and fully self-hostable out of the box.
+ZeroTier is the closest alternative: similar mesh concept, but with a different protocol.
+Netbird is newer and strong on self-hosting.
 WireGuard manually gives maximum control but requires your own server and per-device configuration.

 For home use, Tailscale is the simplest choice.
 For full control without cloud dependency: Netbird or WireGuard directly.